pengols/jjmason/README.md

   <img src="https://github.com/pengols/jjmason/blob/master/documentation/images/screens.png">
 <hr>

-**A site where users can view, purchase and discuss the inspiration and artistic work of JJ Mason.**
+**A site where users can view, purchase and follow the inspiration and artistic work of JJ Mason.**

 [View the live site](https://jjmason.herokuapp.com/)